anominy/trick-surf-data-dump/README.md

 also title cased trick names, fixed player names, and mapped trigger names to those used on CS:S TrickSurf.

+## Update Frequency
+The TrickGxds' original & unified data dumps won't be updated since it's an already dead project and those things here only for historical reasons & ability to add new tricks for other future projects.
+The TrickSurf API data dumps are updated weekly at 12:00 a.m. on Tuesday using GitHub Actions, a description of the workflow can be found in the [update-action.yml](./.github/workflows/update-action.yml) file.

 ## Structure & Data Paths
 ### TrickGxds' Database Raw Data
 + `/trick-gxds/<players|routes|tricks|triggers><.json|.min.json|.sql>`